garnix-io/terms-and-conditions/terms.md

 ## Authorized User Accounts

-When you create an account with us, you guarantee that you are above the age of
+When you create an account with us, you must be above the age of
 13. If you are under 18 you must have your parent or legal guardian’s permission to use the Service.
-You also guarantee that the information you provide us is accurate, complete, and current at all times.
+All the information you provide us with must accurate, complete, and current at all times.
 We may otherwise terminate your account.

 ## Your Security Responsibilities